IRS audit triggers

 An IRS audit is an official review by the Internal Revenue Service of a business’ or individual’s tax return, supporting documents and other financial accounts and information to ensure the accuracy of the information reported on the return, including the amount of income reported.

 The percentage of individual tax returns that are selected for an IRS audit is relatively small.
-In 2020, just 0.63% of individual tax returns were selected for audits, or fewer than one out of every 100 returns.
-This is down from a sudden spike in individual tax returns that were selected for audits in 2010.1
+In 2022, just 0.49% of individual tax returns were selected for audits, or fewer than one out of every 100 returns.2

 Top IRS audit triggers